A topic from the subject of Spectroscopy in Chemistry.

 Mass Spectroscopy:

-1. Prepare the sample by dissolving it in a suitable solvent.2.
-Inject the sample into the mass spectrometer.
+1. Prepare the sample by dissolving it in a suitable solvent.

-4. The separated ions are detected and their abundance is measured.
+4. The separated ions are detected, and their abundance is measured.

 NMR Spectroscopy:

-1. Prepare the sample by dissolving it in a suitable solvent.2.
-Place the sample in the NMR spectrometer.
+1. Prepare the sample by dissolving it in a deuterated solvent (e.g., D2O or CDCl3).

 Atomic Absorption Spectroscopy:

-4. The spectrometer measures the absorption of light at specific wavelengths corresponding to the excited atoms.
+5. The spectrometer measures the absorption of this light by the free atoms in the sample.

 Emission Spectroscopy: